FC Karpaty Lviv: Soviet Top League (1970–1977)

-SKA Karpaty (1981–1989)
+Merger and period of SKA Karpaty (1981–1989)

-In 1981, Karpaty were merged with another city team, SKA Lviv belonging to the Carpathian Military District.
+In 1981, Karpaty were merged with another city team, SKA Lviv belonging to the Carpathian Military District and part of the Soviet Union Sports Society of the Armed Forces.
 In 1980 Karpaty were relegated from the Soviet Top League (Vysshaya Liga) and in the 1981 Soviet First League placed only 11th.
 Already before the season's finish there appeared rumors about possible merger.
 The logic of authors of that decision was in following, the city is receiving one, but strong and competitive team.
 In January 1982 the leaders of regional football ultimately decided to unite to clubs.
 It was motivated by the fact that it is difficult to finance two teams.
 As a result, Karpaty were liquidated and their place in the Soviet First League was taken by army team SKA Karpaty that was established in place of SKA Lvov.
 The new team was gathered from players of SKA, Karpaty, and several other who have recently arrived.
 The head coach became Russian Nikolay Samarin.
 It is believed that Ukrainian and Soviet coach Valeriy Lobanovskyi commented on liquidation of Karpaty, that it is a disaster of football in all western region of the republic.
 That it would take not single decade before they realize the whole tragedy of this merger.

 The newly created SKA Karpaty were playing in red and white colors, and traditional green and white colors were banned.
 Militsiya were watching that fans would not bring to stands any green markings.
 The club's attendance fell immediately.
 Back in 1980 the Karpaty's home games were visited on average by 20-25 thousands spectators.
 In the first season after merging of the Lviv teams at stadium were gathering about 5-6 thousands spectators.
 The newly arrived footballers also did not stay long with the army club and were leaving as soon as their military service was terminated.

 SKA Karpaty continued playing in the Soviet First League until 1989, getting close to promotion in 1986, when CSKA Moscow was promoted ahead of Karpaty on goal difference.
 As their highest achievement, SKA Karpaty placed third place twice while being coached by Volodymyr Bulhakov.
 After that their performance worsened.
 If in 1987 the club managed to place the fifth place, after two more years it literally hit the hard bottom placing dead last.
 It lost 18 of its 21 away games and its losing streak reached 15 games.
 To one of home games came to watch only 54 spectators, which was the absolute anti-record of the season.